sdtemple/btvoccu/README.md

 * Daylight: https://www.timeanddate.com/sun/

 #### Covariate Descriptions
+All covariates are aggregated to be weekly statistics.
 * intercept : all 1s
 * popdensity : population / area from 2016 Census of Canada
 * mean.max.temp.warmest.m :